eliashenriqueferreira/BiteiroMemoryManagement-and-Queue/README.md

 # BiteiroMemoryManagement
-This is a simple Memory Management Tool written in C
+This is a simple Memory Management Tool written in C.
+For this beta version, basically it checks for memory overflow in both sides.